PuneetGopinath/Sanitizers/docs/FUNCTIONS.md

 ### Return values

-&emsp;Returns true if config setting is modified or else false if it is not modified
+&emsp;Returns true if config setting is modified or else false if it is not modified.

 ## 3. function clean

-clean - Sanitize a string without specifing the type parameter of sanitize function
+clean - Sanitize a string without specifing the type parameter of sanitize function.

 ### Description